Gibbons-Lab/isb_course_2022/docs/micom/talk.md

 Note:

 Let's take a look again at the them of this year's symposium - studying the gut microbiome of underrepresented groups in microbiome research.
 This visual, shown yesterday, shows us just how overrepresented North American and European microbiomes are in the field of microbiome research.
-Today, we will build models of the microbiome of the three indigenous groups introduced in yesterday's lesson, and use these models to make predictions of the metabolic behavior of each microbiome.
+Today, we will build models of the microbiome of the three indigenous groups introduced in yesterday's lesson, and use these models to make predictions of the metabolic behavior of each microbiome based on the dietary context.